zachleigh/yarak/README.md

 ##### Laravel inspired Phalcon devtools
   - Database migrations that rollback step-by-step, reset the database, and refresh the database.
   - Model factories for easy test data creation.
+  - Database seeders that fill your database with a single command.

 ### Contents
   - [Install](#install)